douglasgreen/pagemaker/dev/doc/code_libraries.md

-# Library vs. Framework: Understanding the Difference
+# Code Libraries vs. Frameworks: Understanding the Difference

 "PageMaker" is a library, not a framework.
 To understand the distinction, it's crucial to define what libraries and frameworks are and how they function within software development.